-- Cylinders should always be kept in the vertical position and secured from falling.
-Never use compressed gas cylinders without an approved - Never use compressed gas cylinders without an approved gas pressure reducing regulator attached to the outlet of the cylinders. - Do not lubricate compressed gas fittings, gauges, regulators or regulator components. - Do not apply sealing tape to cylinder connections. - Do not use cylinders with damaged threads.
+- Cylinders should always be kept in the vertical position and secured from falling - and secured from falling.Never use compressed gas cylinders without an approved gas pressure reducing regulator attached to the outlet of the cylinders. - Do not lubricate compressed gas fittings, gauges, regulators or regulator components. - Do not apply sealing tape to cylinder connections. - Do not use cylinders with damaged threads.
 Return the cylinder to your supplier indicating the problem. - Do not use cylinder connection adaptors.
 Use a regulator with the proper compressed gas fitting.